-Choosing the right investment approach is crucial.
-Some investors want complete control, while others prefer expert management.
-But which option suits you best?
-Let’s explore the differences.
+Choosing the right investment approach is crucial in wealth management in Switzerland.
+Some investors want complete control, while others prefer to delegate to experts.
+But which style fits you best – a discretionary mandate or an advisory mandate?
+Let’s explore the differences and see which investor profile benefits most.

 What is Discretionary Investment Management?